 When braised, beef cheeks become meltingly tender, and have a rich, deep flavor.
-Try them with your favorite mashed potatoes recipe, roasted potatoes, or a delicious loaf of bread.
+Try them with your favorite mashed potatoes recipe, polenta (like in the picture), or a delicious loaf of bread.
 Beef cheeks also work well in a slow cooker as long as there is enough liquid.

 Makes 4 main-course servings.